wwcodemanila/WWCodeManila-PyCon2018-Data/README.md

 1. Bring your own laptop (or share with a friend)
 2. [Install needed tools](#tools-and-installation)
 3. Download the [materials](#outline-and-materials)
+4. Optional: Familiarize your self with [Jupyter Notebook](#launching-the-jupyter-notebook)

 ## Outline and Materials
 The workshop is divided into the following topics.
 Please download [these materials](#) ahead of the workshop.